Updated on 10/4/2021

 Ways to Increase Emotional Intelligence

 Increasing your emotional intelligence could look different for everyone.
-Through research and the help of Talkspace therapists, there are a few different tactics you might want to try.
+Through research and the help of Talkspace therapists, there are a few different tactics you might want to try in order to boost your EI skills.

 One of the best definitions of empathy comes from researcher, author, and professor Brené Brown.
 Empathy is about feeling WITH people.
 Before becoming frustrated, upset, or angry with someone, take a step back to acknowledge that that person is going through something different than you — and make a mental note to place yourself in their shoes.